dykyi-roman/book-summary/README.md

 * Do not use a Fluent Interfaces.
 Becouse its difficult to maintainability and add new method. better usa a decorators

-* Do not use a Traits, Null variable
+* Do not use a Traits

+* Write tests for outside package.
+The code must do it what you expect